-The total transformation of the iconic Beech Street Tunnel
+The total transformation of the iconic beech street tunnel

 In March 2018, 59 Productions debuted their latest epic public artwork, co-produced with the Barbican.
 Spanning the Beech Street tunnel, this immersive audio-visual feast closed a central London traffic artery to place audience members inside a piece of contemporary classical music, allowing them to discover the sonic forms of a full orchestra up close and personal.